Have you decided to start writing your book in 2019?

 Indie authors are having success and are competing with traditional publishing companies and some are achieving bestselling author status.

 You only need to take a quick look at the bestselling books on Amazon to see that many self-published authors are in the top 10 for a variety of genres.
 In particular, for ebooks and Kindle Unlimited readers.

 If you are ready to start your book project, there are a lot of ways you can publish.
 But before you start, make sure you have all the tools you will need to do the job.

-Writing and publishing a book today means you need the best tools
+Writing and publishing today means you need the best tools

 A lot of people have a great book idea.

 Writing and publishing a book with today’s technology is easy.
-All you need is the time to write and finish your book.
+All you need is a great idea and the writing time to finish your book.

-The reality of writing fiction books or a nonfiction book is that only outstanding books stand a chance of selling.
+The reality of writing fiction books or a nonfiction book is that only good writing and outstanding books stand a chance of selling.